stanley-fork/WFGY/TensionUniverse/BlackHole/Q116_foundations_of_mathematics.md

    * Interface:

      * Input: a statement or proof fragment under foundation A.
-     * Output: a candidate translation to foundation B, plus an estimate of how the translation affects `DeltaS_found(m)`.
+     * Output: a candidate translation to foundation B, plus an estimate of how the translation affects `DeltaS_found(m)` and the tension-band placement.

 ### 7.3 Evaluation harness